Gautam-KS/EIP4_Phase1/Week 2/README.md

-Explanation:
+>>**Explanation:**
+Overfit can arise because the state of art has 11k parameters and my model has 13k parameters.
+Hence I increased the dropout to achieve the learning rate.

-Overfit because 13k increased dropout learning rate is too high to be trained in the lower number of epocs batch size ideal at 128
+The learning rate in the existing model is too high to be trained in the lower number of epocs.
+The learning rate was experimented upon and tuned to a value of 0.0001 initially.

+I have played around with various batch sizes and have arrived at the best value for my model as 128.

 Model